This post may contain affiliate links. Please see my disclosure policy for details.

 12. Not researching safe places to visit and places to avoid

 It’s always a good idea to check travel advice from your respective government website before you travel.
 This will also include areas of Egypt that you should avoid.

-Cairo, Alexandria, Luxor, Aswan and Hurghada are usually on that ‘safe’ list and, as these are the main tourist spots in Egypt, security is tight locked so you shouldn’t face any issues.
+Cairo, Alexandria, Luxor, Aswan, and Hurghada are usually on that ‘safe’ list and, as these are the main tourist spots in Egypt, security is tightly locked so you shouldn’t face any issues.

 Always check safety developments before you plan to travel to certain areas of Egypt and use your instinct.
 If you don’t want to travel there because you’re concerned for your safety, don’t go.